opencv/opencv/doc/tutorials/gapi/interactive_face_detection/interactive_face_detection.markdown

 In this sample we use a pre-trained SSD-based network and its output needs to be parsed to an array of detections (object regions of interest, ROIs).
-This is done by a custom operation `custom::PostProc`, which returns an array of rectangles (of type `cv::GArray<cv::Rect>`) back to the pipeline.
+It is done by a custom operation `custom::PostProc`, which returns an array of rectangles (of type `cv::GArray<cv::Rect>`) back to the pipeline.
 This operation also filters out results by a confidence threshold -- and these details are hidden in the kernel